 Always keen to engage with academia — I once dreamed of living the college life for eternity during a stint as a TA at my alma mater Cleveland State University — I asked Everett what was in store for his students, some of whom will undoubtedly be looking to our industry for gainful employment sometime soon, in 2017.

-“Starting next year we will begin offering a new precision ag technicians degree as a result of the National Science Foundation grant that we were successful in securing, and as part of that we are also partnering with Heartland Community College (Normal, IL) and Iowa Falls Community College to help develop curriculum,” he replies.
+“Starting next year we will begin offering a new precision ag technicians degree as a result of the National Science Foundation grant that we were successful in securing, and as part of that we are also partnering with Parkland Community College (Champaign, IL) and Iowa Falls Community College to help develop curriculum,” he replies.

 “This would focus more on the newest sensor techs, troubleshooting, installing all of the hardware and software components, and they would also certainly learn how to integrate data from UAVs and yield monitors, planting and variable rate sensors and all of those types of things.”